Zephyr Audio DSP Development on Chromebooks

 Copy Integration Scripting to Chromebook

-There are two python scripts needed on the device, to be run inside the Crouton environment installed above.
+There is a python scripts needed on the device, to be run inside the Crouton environment installed above.
 Copy them:

 Build and Sign Zephyr App